 If you get a copyright strike, it means that a copyright owner submitted a legal copyright removal request for using their copyright-protected content.
 When a copyright removal request is submitted to us, we review it.
 If the removal request is valid, we have to remove your video from YouTube to comply with copyright law.

-Keep in mind, videos can be removed from the site for different reasons, not all of which are copyright-related.
+A video can only have one copyright strike at a time.
+Keep in mind that videos can be removed from the site for reasons other than copyright.
 Also, Content ID claims don't result in a strike.

 - All the videos uploaded to your account will be removed.

-- Get a retraction: You may be able to offer to delete your video, or you can contact the person who claimed your video and ask them to retract their claim of copyright infringement.
+- Get a retraction: You can get in touch with the person who claimed your video and ask them to retract their claim of copyright infringement.

 - Submit a counter notification: If you think your video was removed by mistake, or qualifies as fair use, you can submit a counter notification.

 Check out the following video from the YouTube Creators channel to learn the basics of copyright strikes.